BachelorProjektAI-HSFulda/megaApp/README.md

 - Assign ANDROID_HOME to your android sdk location
 - Make sure to have tools and platform-tools in the path
 - Accept the License Agreement of the Android SDK
+- Make sure to have Node 6.x or 7.x at least

 - `npm install`
 - `ionic serve`